myquite/maze-game/README.md

    cd maze-game
    ```

-2. Open the `index.html` file in your browser
+2. Open the `index.html` file in your browser and play the game.

-## Customization

-- To change the maze size, modify the `cols` and `rows` variables in the script
+*AI-Assisted Developement